-The Lincoln Art Company LLC is a fine art sales, appraisal, and consultation gallery that specializes in 20th century American art.
+The Lincoln Art Company LLC is a fine art sales, appraisal, and consultation gallery that specializes in 20th century American art based in Lincoln, Nebraska.
 In addition to buying, selling, and consigning artwork, our personal inventory consists of over a hundred works in a variety of mediums, subject matters, and origins.
 Each piece represented by our gallery always has one consistent theme: to tell a story, and tell it well.
 In addition to sales, appraisal, and consultation, we offer a variety of fine art services ranging from documentation to packing.

 Cole Sartore, Principal